navcoin/navcoin-dev-docs/content/en/getting-started/installing.md

 ## Next Steps

-Now that you've installed NavCoin, read the [Quick Start guide][quickstart] and explore the rest of the documentation.
-If you have questions, ask the NavCoin community directly by visiting the [NavCoin Discussion Forum][forum].
+Now that you've installed NavCoin, read the [Quick Start guide](/quickstart) and explore the rest of the documentation.
+If you have questions, ask the NavCoin community directly by visiting the [NavCoin discord](https://discord.gg/Dba8seZ).